Ready for a get-in-the-mud, climb-that-hill, search-those-stars approach to learning? Have we got a job for you.

 About Our Science Centers

-Get a feel for where you’ll be living, working, and learning.
+You get to call one of these places home.
+Read on to get a feel for where you’ll be living, working, and learning.

 Hancock Field Station

-Hancock Field Station: Located in the Clarno Unit of the John Day Fossil Beds National Monument in central Oregon, Hancock Field Station has access to one of the world’s most significant fossil sites, nearby canyons, archaeology sites, and the John Day River.
+Located in the Clarno Unit of the John Day Fossil Beds National Monument in central Oregon, Hancock Field Station has access to one of the world’s most significant fossil sites, nearby canyons, archaeology sites, and the John Day River.

 Coastal Discovery Center at Camp Gray